wasabipesto/valinor/README.md

 ### [Prowlarr](https://wiki.servarr.com/prowlarr)
 I used to use Jackett, but a [single](https://wiki.servarr.com/sonarr/troubleshooting#tracker-needs-rawsearch-caps) [issue](https://github.com/Jackett/Jackett/pull/11889) has pushed me to move to Prowlarr.
 If an indexer is doing its job, you won't be sure it's there at all.

+TODO: Migrate existing config into new site (IIRC it's already dockerized).

 ## Code
 ### Jupyter
 ### Code-Server
-TODO: Evaluate if I need this, and where it should live.
+TODO: Evaluate if I need this, and if so where it should live.

 # Services - Celebrimbor
 ## Media